gaahfrm/gaahfrm/README.md

 # 👋 Hi there

-I'm Gabriel Machado, a passionate software developer and tech enthusiast.
-I currently work as a Senior Software Developer at XTEAM. </br>
+I'm Gabriel Machado, a passionate software developer and technology enthusiast.
+I currently don't work in the area but I'm looking for my first opportunity. </br>
-With over 8 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+I do private work on various interesting projects and explore different technologies.

 > “Do, or do not.
 There is no “try” — Yoda